A tribute to Antonio Valencia, the winger turned world-class right-back

-Valencia fractured his arm during the Manchester derby League Cup tie in October but played on until the final whistle, then took just 24 days to recover from surgery before earning the man of the match award against Arsenal immediately upon his return.
+Valencia fractured his arm during a Manchester derby League Cup tie but played on until the final whistle, then took just 24 days to recover from surgery before earning the man of the match award against Arsenal immediately upon his return.

-United’s opponents had long since stopped doubling up on Valencia when he received the ball to feet, and Old Trafford fans grew tired of the the sight of the winger squaring up a defender one-on-one before taking the ball back across his body before rolling it back to a team-mate.
+By this point, United’s opponents had long since stopped doubling up on Valencia when he received the ball to feet, and Old Trafford fans grew tired of the sight of the winger squaring up a defender one-on-one before taking the ball back across his body before rolling it back to a team-mate.

-Running from deep, however, looking for overlaps and penetrative passes means he can get behind opponents and burst into space often without the need to outfox an opponent.
+Running from deep, however, looking for overlaps and penetrative passes allowed him to get behind opponents and burst into space often without the need to outfox an opponent.

-Mourinho should not be credited for turning Valencia into a flying full-back – that process began long before the manager’s arrival.
+Mourinho should not be credited for turning Valencia into a flying full-back – that process began long before his arrival.
 But he walked through the door at Old Trafford with a plan for Valencia that was hatched a long time ago.

-“I tried to sign Antonio a number of years ago, when I was at Madrid,” Mourinho has revealed.
-“Even though he was not playing right-back at the time, I thought he could be phenomenal in that position.
-As it was, United told me ‘no chance!’”
+“I tried to sign Antonio when I was at Madrid,” Mourinho said.
+“Even though he was not playing right-back at the time, I thought he could be phenomenal in that position.”

 By Ian Watson